Please, would you proofread the second part of my short story The President:

 The President goes into a dining room and greets a waiter in a dazzling white uniform.
 The middle-aged man greets him back and bows lightly.
 He then leaves the room, because it is an unwritten rule that the President likes to read papers alone.
 From the newspaper rack, he picks up two papers: the one which supports his own party and the other which supports the opposition.
 He sits down at the table beside the window and opens the opposition paper at the sport section, because he has always been interested in sports since his childhood.
 Actually, they promised him a great career in several sports, until he bit off an ear of his opponent during the boxing match.
 He was banned for life from any future sport competitions, and his boxing trainer had advised him to turn to politics where his biting abilities would be more appreciated.

 The President glances through the sport news and moves on to the front page where he can see himself tripping awkwardly on the steps of the opera house after the evening performance.
 He is flying though the air; his hands stretched wide, his right leg in front of him, his left leg trailing behind.
 His eyes and mouth are wide open - he must have been crying out in fear.
 The headline reads, “He is finished!”
 There follows an article full of malice and slander.
 Written by whom?
 A nonentity who will spend the rest of his life sitting in his cage, churning out rubbish, lies, hatred and propaganda.
-The President is so upset that he cannot bother (Either - "he does not bother", or, "he does not read...") to read the rest of the article.
-He folds the paper with exaggerated gestures and throws it into the nearby wastebasket.
+The President is so upset that he cannot bother to read the rest of the article.
+He folds the paper with exaggerated gestures and throws it in the nearby wastebasket.

 To be continued